Without Conscience: Summary & Review (Robert Hare)

 He laughed and replied “I just like to fuck”

-• Some conjectures
+Some personal conjectures

 Hare implies there are plenty of psychopaths at the top of corporations and psychopaths are responsible for many economic disasters (he mentions the savings and loan defaults).